xZa-k/snakepad-desktop/README.md

 It will give 3 test results outputted in the terminal.

+#### The tests are:
+- Testing if using hashtags for headers creates a h1 tag in the preview
+- Testing if when random text is written and you switch between notes the text is still there
+- Testing if creating a new note works (deletes the newly created note after)

 CTRL + c in the terminal to stop running.

 ## Contributors